 For this purpose the individual needs to be in possession and control of the necessary and sufficient resources (or the capital with which to purchase them) to enable him to market himself to potential employers or clients.
 But as the scope of the market (and hence also the source of competition) has expanded from local to regional to national to global, so also has the size and cost of the marketing task.
 And this is as true for the individual as it is for the corporate.
 The larger the market you are in, the more it costs to market yourself within it - no matter how big or small your own enterprise may be.

 The name 'Income Support' suggests an amount of money needed to supplement an inadequate wage to bring it up to the minimum required to sustain family life within the recipient's indigenous socio-economic environment.
-The term 'Jobseeker's Allowance' on the other hand, suggests an amount of money provided to cover the cost of seeking a job.
+The new term 'Jobseeker's Allowance' on the other hand, suggests an amount of money provided to cover the cost of seeking a job.
 In other words its name implies that its purpose is to serve as the unemployed individual's marketing budget for marketing himself within the 'free' job market.

 It seemed that at last the government had realised that in order to do business in a free market - whether it be a corporate selling consumer products or an individual selling his skills - it is necessary to allocate considerable funds to kick-start and sustain a vital process called marketing.
 Nevertheless, in so doing, they appear to have overlooked something.
 When the name changed from Income Support to Jobseeker's Allowance, the amount of money did not change.
 This leaves the job seeker with a simple choice.
 He can market himself and starve or live and remain unemployed.
 There is simply not enough to do both.
 It is like a corporate having to operate on a zero marketing budget.

 When State welfare was renamed from Income Support to Jobseeker's Allowance the words "This payment ... is based on the amount the law says you need to live on." remained as they were.
 They were not extended to include "... and to cover the cost of marketing yourself within a fiercely competitive globally influenced job market."
 So it seems that the government of the day never intended to provide the job seeker with a marketing budget.
-The name change was nothing more than a political expedient.
+The name change was nothing more than a political ploy.

 The miserable level of State welfare, exacerbated by the rules governing personal savings, forms a mechanism which grid-locks the unemployed into a level of poverty from which they cannot escape.